BOXX Dividend: Yield, Schedule, and What to Expect

 • Approximate yield: ~0% distributed (T-bill-like return accrues in the share price) (mid-2026).

 If income is your goal, compare BOXX against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how BOXX's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how BOXX's income fits your real portfolio in Walnut.

 The bottom line on the BOXX dividend